google/opencasebook/patents.md

 > for any code that a Contributor has removed from Covered Software; or
 >
 > for infringements caused by:
-> 1. (i) Your and any other third party’s modifications of Covered Software, or
+> 1. Your and any other third party’s modifications of Covered Software, or
-> 2. (ii) the combination of its Contributions with other software (except as
+> 2. the combination of its Contributions with other software (except as
 > part of its Contributor Version); or
 > 3. under Patent Claims infringed by Covered Software in the absence of its
 > Contributions.
-Each Contributor hereby grants You a world-wide, royalty-free,
-> non-exclusive license:

 [^MPL2]: _Mozilla Public License, Version 2.0_, 2012. [https://opensource.org/licenses/MPL-2.0] (https://opensource.org/licenses/MPL-2.0) (2012).